-3.2 ECONOMIC STATUS - The hospital is made to the cater the population of middle and higher income group by providing advanced technology, facilities, equipments as compared to the government hospital nearby.
+$3.2~\underline{ECONOMIC~STATUS}$ - The hospital is made to the cater the population of middle and higher income group by providing advanced technology ,

-3.3 SOCIAL ASPECTS
+3.3 SOCIALASPECTS

 The visitors to a hospital consists of patient's relatives, friends and family members.
 They usually come to meet the patient as well as doctors.
 The atmosphere of the hospital should provide a sense of comfort to the visitors.
 The hospital environment should be healing.
 In hospital people meet with doctors and other patients, share their problems and get proper treatment.
 In hospital when some ones health becomes serious the concered family becomes worried and in same time when some one gets new life or a new baby gets born people celebrates a lot.
-The atmosphere of hospital should be user friendly and where ever there is need provision of waiting area should be provided with attacthed
+The atmosphere of hospital should be user friendly and where ever there is